sh4ka/rustquant/src/content/blog/limit-order-book.md

 ---
-title: "Building a Limit Order Book in Rust"
+title: "Building a limit order book in Rust"
 description: "Step-by-step guide to designing and implementing a performant limit order book core for HFT applications using Rust, covering data structures, order matching logic, and best practices."
 pubDate: "Aug 02 2025"
 mindmapBranch: "Components"